Public transport in Guatemala is certainly an experience.

 As with safety belts, fully functioning windows and a fully functioning gear box, suspension appears is a luxury.
-To women everywhere with more than an A-cup, wear a supportive bra as riding the bus in Guatemala can be akin to an aerobics class!
+To women everywhere with more than an A-cup, wear a supportive bra as riding the chicken bus in Guatemala can be akin to an aerobics class!

-#8 there are disappointingly few chickens on chicken buses
+#8 there are disappointingly few chickens on chicken buses in guatemala

 Save for a single hen tucked away under a variety of fruit and vegetables, we were dismayed to discover a distinct lack of livestock to share our journeys with.
 Not that we were expecting to see cockerels strutting up and down aisles, cock-a-doodling at regular intervals, but a few more feathered friends would certainly provide a little entertainment.